ae-foster/ae-foster.github.io/_posts/2025-06-25-orbformer-post.markdown

 We also thought carefully about appropriate validation and where a model such as our might have immediate utility.
 First, we put the strongly correlated systems at the forefront, since those are the ones where current methods fare worst.
 We focused on the accuracy of predicting relative energy between two states (e.g. equilibrium to transition state), rather than the total energy, since the former is more chemically relevant.
-And we placed the trade-off between cost and accuracy at the forefront of our evaluation.
+And we placed much more emphasis on the trade-off between cost and accuracy, as opposed to simply showing that deep QMC wavefunctions are super accurate.

 Our conclusion: Orbformer, though by no means the end of the story, marks significant progress towards a model that generalizes the electronic structure of molecules.